Fancy Serial Number Dollar Bills — What Makes a Serial Number Valuable?

 Currency Shows

-The Professional Currency Dealers Association (PCDA) hosts shows around the country, and the major Memphis paper money show every June draws serious collectors and dealers from across the country.
-Shows are better for high-value notes where buyers want to see the item in person before committing.
-A solid note or a perfect ladder will attract genuine interest from multiple dealers at a large show, and competitive interest sometimes pushes prices above what eBay would generate.
+The Professional Currency Dealers Association hosts shows around the country, and the major Memphis paper money show every June draws serious collectors and dealers from across the country.
+Shows work better for high-value notes where buyers want to see the piece in person before committing.
+A solid note or a perfect ladder will attract genuine interest from multiple dealers at a large show — competitive attention that sometimes pushes prices above what eBay would generate.
+Smaller regional coin and currency shows are useful for mid-range notes in the $50–$300 range.
+Dealers there are buying for resale, so offers will be wholesale, but the transaction is immediate and requires zero shipping anxiety.

 Professional Currency Dealers